palantir/atlasdb/docs/source/miscellaneous/doc/adr/0015-batch-asynchronous-post-transaction-unlock-calls.md

 ## Status

+Accepted

 Functionally, this decision remains accepted.
 The implementation has been superseded; we now use Disruptor Autobatchers.

 ## Context